 Mr. Schleusener was another of many Nebraskan’s who stepped up to do the tough work that had to be done to save this planet from evil.

-Here is the picture a kind, thoughtful person took along with seeking knowledge about the person resting there.
+Here is the picture a kind, thoughtful person sent me to place here.

 Thank you!!!
 I feel this post is now complete.